Hardness of computation of quantum invariants on 3-manifolds with restricted topology: Computational reduction for quantum invariants

 \begin{proof} Let $\mathcal{O}$ be an oracle machine that solves $\mathcal{P}$ and consider the problem $\mathcal{P}'$ of finding a value-distinguishing approximation of a {general Heegaard splitting} given as a pair $(\Sigma_g,\phi)$ for $\phi \in \Mod(\Sigma_g)$.
 We will show that $\mathcal{O}$ solves $P'$ with only a polynomial overhead.
 Because $\mathcal{O}$ solves $\mathcal{P}$ and, by Theorem \ref{th: alagic}, $\mathcal{P}'$ is \#\texttt{P}-hard, then so is $\mathcal{P}$.

 Let $(\Sigma_g,\phi)$ encode a Heegaard splitting of a manifold $M$, not necessarily with the properties of Theorem \ref{th: properties}.
 Using Lemma \ref{lm: word to diagram}, we transform the data $(\Sigma_g,\phi)$ into a Heegaard diagram $(\Sigma_{g'},\beta)$ in polynomial time.
 Then apply the algorithm of Theorem \ref{th: properties} to this diagram, returning three new diagrams as output.
 We run the oracle $\mathcal{O}$ in parallel to these three diagrams, stopping the program whenever the oracle halts for one of them.
 In the end, this gives, in polynomial time, a value-distinguishing approximation of $\langle M \rangle^{RT}_{SO_r(3)}$, concluding the proof. \end{proof} \begin{remark} Reshetikhin–Turaev's original presentation of the invariant \cite{turaev2010quantum}, instead of computed from a Heegaard splitting, is combinatorially defined through the so-called \textit{surgery presentation of 3-manifolds}, in which every framed link in $S^3$ is associated with a closed manifold $M$.
 Careful analysis of Lickorish's \cite{lickorish1962representation} original proof of the existence of the surgery presentation indicates that, given a pair $(\Sigma_g,\phi)$, $\phi\in \Mod(\Sigma_g)$, one can compute, in polynomial time in $|\phi|$, a surgery presentation of the 3-manifold.
 This implies that the complexity of approximating the RT-invariant of a general 3-manifold taking $(\Sigma_g,\phi)$ as input carries over to the problem of approximating the invariant taking a framed link as input.
 To the best of our knowledge, there is yet no efficient algorithm to transform a Heegaard diagram $(\Sigma_g,\beta)$ into a surgery presentation.
-In consequence, the complexity of approximating the RT-invariant of a manifold with the properties of Theorem \ref{th: properties} given by a framed link diagram remains therefore open. \end{remark}
+In consequence, the complexity of approximating the RT-invariant of a manifold with the properties of Theorem \ref{th: properties} given by a framed link diagram remains therefore open. \end{remark} \begin{remark} We note that the sort of reduction assumed by the statement of Corollary \ref{col: RT} is related to what is often called in the complexity literature by a \emph{semi-decision problem}, that is, an oracle that cannot return an incorrect answer, but may not halt for some inputs.
+Although weaker than the more common approach in which we assume that $\mathcal{P}$ \emph{can} give incorrect approximation of the invariant if the input does not have the expected properties, this sort of oracle has also already been discussed for algorithm on 3-manifolds, e.g. see the Definition 1.3 in \cite{manning2002algorithmic}. \end{remark}